| Effective: 3/1/1983 |

 Consultants are independent contractors that provide professional services to the university.
 University employees are ineligible to be consultants on sponsored projects.

 Some federal sponsors require specific prior approval for each consultant.
-Others place limitations on the use of consultants.
-The allowable charge for consultants on grants or contracts is limited by the federal maximum daily rate.
+The allowable charge for consultants on grants or contracts may be limited by the federal maximum daily rate.
 Under some conditions, a bidding process may be required before a consultant may be authorized to begin work.

 The principal investigator (PI) must provide documentation of consultant costs and compliance with federal, sponsor, and university regulations.